ducnm24/Getting-and-Cleaning-Data-project/README.md

     a. using activity_labels.txt file to assign activity's id with its corresponding name

+6. Labelling dataset

-6. Averaging out
+7. Averaging out

     a. grouping the data set by subject/participant's id and activity, summrising and applying mean funtion

-7. Writing
+8. Writing